-Fig.5 Wall-eyed stereodiagrams of the Rop and A31P trajectory structures that differ the most from their respective starting conformations (see Fig.6 for the actual RMSD vs. time graphs).
-In this diagram the color coding indicates the STRIDE-derived104 secondary structure assignment with cyan for α -helices, and salmon for coil/turns.
+Figure 5.
+Wall-eyed stereodiagrams of the Rop and A31P trajectory structures that differ the most from their respective starting conformations (see Figure 6 for the actual RMSD vs time graphs).
+In this diagram the color coding indicates the STRIDE-derived secondary structure assignment with cyan for $\alpha$ -helices and salmon for coil/turns.
 The two structures have been superimposed on the helix that is closest to the viewer.